callumau/caddy-cloudflaredns/README.md

-# Caddy + Cloudflare DNS Validation
+# Caddy + Cloudflare DNS Certificate Validation

 Uses Github actions to automatically build a packaged container on a new release of Caddy with [Cloudflare](https://github.com/caddy-dns/cloudflare) Caddy DNS plugin.